AztecProtocol/aztec-packages/docs/docs/dev_docs/wallets/architecture.md

 Refer to the page on [writing an account contract](./writing_an_account_contract.md) for an example on how to implement this interface.

-## RPC interface
+## PXE interface

-A wallet exposes the RPC interface to dapps by running an PXE instance.
+A wallet exposes the PXE interface to dapps by running an PXE instance.
 The PXE requires a keystore and a database implementation for storing keys, private state, and recipient encryption public keys.

 #include_code pxe-interface /yarn-project/types/src/interfaces/pxe.ts typescript